-Signals should be defined to use a single parameter which follows the naming convention of <NameOfSignalClass>Data.
+Signals should be defined to use a single parameter that follows the naming convention of <NameOfSignalClass>Data.
 For example, if a signal is named PointsAwardedSignal, it would have a parameter of PointsAwardedSignalData.
 This is so the method signatures of all listeners to that signal will not need to be updated should a developer ever need to modify the data that is passed through that signal.

 Signal Declaration Conventions

 Document a signal at the point of its declaration.
-When documenting a signal, make sure to describe all the circumstances in which the signal is called, whether its signal data parameter (and any of its members) can ever be null, and any other information relevant to making modules which will listen to that signal.
+When documenting a signal, make sure to describe all the circumstances in which the signal is called, whether its signal data parameter (and any of its members) can ever be null, and any other information relevant to making modules that will listen to that signal.

 System Order of Operations and Maintainability